cesaraustralia/GeneticRiskIndex/README.md

 ## Set up an AWS bucket for long-term cloud file storage

-Go to https://s3.console.aws.amazon.com and click "create bucket", and define a bucket called "genetic-risk-index-bucket".
+Go to https://s3.console.aws.amazon.com and click "create bucket", and define a bucket called "genetic-risk-index-s3".
 Other names are possible but will need a variable place in a terraform.tfvars file in the terraform directory, for example: